Taritsyn/WebMarkupMin/src/WebMarkupMin.Yui/readme.txt

    =============
    RELEASE NOTES
    =============
-   Improved performance of adapters for the YUI Compressor.
+   1. Improved performance of adapters for the YUI Compressor;
+   2. In configuration settings of JS minifier was added one new property - `WarningLevel` (default `1`).

    =============
    DOCUMENTATION